USAT General Frank M. Coxe: Restaurant

-Current use
+Fate

-From the closing of the Pattaya Princess until 2006, the General Frank M. Coxe was a vacant hulk, until local restaurateurs bought the ship from Mr. Robert Sherman, where it remained berthed in San Francisco Bay in Burlingame, California, just south of San Francisco International Airport.
+From the closing of the Pattaya Princess until 2006, the vessel was a vacant hulk, until local restaurateurs bought the ship from Mr. Robert Sherman, where it remained berthed in San Francisco Bay in Burlingame, California, just south of San Francisco International Airport.

 The new owners obtained an extended lease from the City of Burlingame and renovated the vessel.
-The name of the vessel was changed from the General Frank M. Coxe to The Sherman in honor of the previous owner, and then was operated as a restaurant of that name.
+The name of the vessel was changed from the Pattaya Princess to The Sherman in honor of the previous owner, and then was operated as a restaurant of that name.

 In 2008, the owner had taken out a loan to repair her, but the loan defaulted and The Sherman went into foreclosure.
 The State Lands Commission, who owns the land The Sherman rested upon, asked for the vessel to be moved.
-On Sunday, June 15, 2014, The Sherman/Coxe was removed from her location in Burlingame and towed to the Stockton Marina.
+On June 15, 2014, The Sherman was removed from her location in Burlingame and towed to the Stockton Marina.

-The Sherman was towed to Mare Island Naval Shipyard in Vallejo, CA and broken up for scrap.
+The Sherman was towed to Mare Island Naval Shipyard in Vallejo, California and broken up for scrap.
 The work was completed on January 10, 2020.